What is autism?

 In the recent diagnostic there is a summary term: autism spectrum disorder (ASD) which includes all former diagnoses of autism

-Autism is a condition with a broad spectrum.
-A steadily increasing percentage of the population is affected (1 in 59, according to estimates by the CDC’s autism and developmental disabilities monitoring (ADDM) network, Surveillance Summaries / April 27, 2018 / 67(6); 1–23).
-Boys are 4 times as likely as girls to be affected.
+Every autistic person is different and so is the appearance of “their” autism.
+An ever-increasing percentage of the population is affected (1 in 59, according to estimates from CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network, Surveillance Summaries / April 27, 2018 / 67(6); 1–23).

-The exact number of children with autism is not known.
-A report by the US center for disease control and prevention shows that autism and related limitations are more common than previously thought.
-It is unclear whether this is due to the rising rate of autism or an increased ability to diagnose this condition.
+The exact number of children with autism is unknown.
+A report from the U.S. Centers for Disease Control and Prevention indicates that autism and related disabilities are more common than previously suspected.
+It is unclear whether this is due to an increasing rate of autism or an increased ability to diagnose autism.

 Autism is difficult to diagnose